fastai/course-v3/docs/deployment_amzn_sagemaker.md

 **Train your model on your notebook instance**

-Create a Jupyter notebook on your SageMaker notebook instance for your project to train your fast.ai model.
+Create a Jupyter notebook on your SageMaker notebook instance for your project to train your fastai model.

 An example based on the pets lesson 1 exercise is the following: